decentraland/explorer/README.md

 #### Why you should care

-TBD
+Use this approach if you want to ensure your Unity modifications run well in the wasm targeted unity build, but don't want to wait for the CI to kick in.
+This is also useful for remote profiling.

+When the steps are followed, you will be able to run the local Unity build by going to `localhost:3000` without the need of CI.

 #### Steps

 1. Make sure you have the proper Unity version up and running
 2. Make sure you are running kernel through `make watch` command.
 3. Produce a Unity wasm targeted build using the Build menu.
-4. When the build finishes, only copy all the files with the `file1` and `file2` extensions to `static/unity/Build` folder within the `kernel` project.
-Do not copy the `unity loader` and `unity.json` files.
+4. When the build finishes, only copy all the files with the `unityweb` extension to `static/unity/Build` folder within the `kernel` project. **Do not** copy the `UnityLoader.js` and `unity.json` files.
 5. Run the browser explorer through `localhost:3000`.
 Now, it should use your local Unity build.
+6. If you need a Unity re-build, you can just replace the files and reload the browser the without restarting the `make watch` process.

 ## Technical how-to guides and explainers